How To Grow A Lemon Tree Indoors

 After about two weeks, you should see some sprouts emerging.

-Step # 6.
-Care for Your New Indoor Lemon Tree Sprout
+6. Care For Your New Indoor Lemon Tree Sprout

 Once you see the sprout, you can remove the plastic from the seedling pot.